 Supplemental Nutrition Assistance Program (SNAP) benefits are replaced when a household timely reports:

-- the EBT card and personal identification number (PIN) are stolen prior to receipt and benefits are lost;
+- the EBT card is stolen prior to receipt and benefits are lost

 - SNAP benefits are accessed by an individual without the household’s permission using a manual voucher transaction; or